Arginine: De Novo synthesis

+Urea cycle

+In the urea cycle, ornithine is converted to citrulline, then to arginine, and finally (through cleavage of urea) back to ornithine.
+The cycle is necessary because direct conversion of ammonia into urea is not possible under physiological conditions.

+Carbamoyl phosphate is formed from ammonia and carbon dioxide and enters the cycle.
+The carbon and one nitrogen atom are incorporated into urea, while the second nitrogen atom is derived from aspartate.
+Urea is produced in the liver and transported via the bloodstream to the kidney, where it is excreted in the urine.
+In urine, urea accounts for approximately 90% of the nitrogen content.
+In the mitochondrion, ornithine is converted with carbamoyl phosphate to citrulline by ornithine transcarbamoylase.
+The subsequent reactions occur in the cytosol.
+Citrulline and aspartic acid are converted by argininosuccinate synthase to argininosuccinate.
+This compound is then converted to arginine by argininosuccinate lyase, releasing fumarate.
+Arginine can subsequently be converted back to ornithine by arginase with the release of urea, thereby completing the cycle.

+Nitrogen excretion in the form of urea occurs in mammals, whereas fish typically excrete ammonium directly, and reptiles and birds excrete uric acid.

 Function

 Arginine plays an important role in cell division, wound healing, removing ammonia from the body, immune function, and the release of hormones.
 It is a precursor for the synthesis of nitric oxide (NO), making it important in the regulation of blood pressure.
 Arginine is necessary for T-cells to function in the body, and can lead to their deregulation if depleted.

 Proteins

 Arginine's side chain is amphipathic, because at physiological pH it contains a positively charged guanidinium group, which is highly polar, at the end of a hydrophobic aliphatic hydrocarbon chain.
 Because globular proteins have hydrophobic interiors and hydrophilic surfaces, arginine is typically found on the outside of the protein, where the hydrophilic head group can interact with the polar environment, for example taking part in hydrogen bonding and salt bridges.
 For this reason, it is frequently found at the interface between two proteins.
 The aliphatic part of the side chain sometimes remains below the surface of the protein.

-Arginine residues in proteins can be deiminated by PAD enzymes to form citrulline, in a post-translational modification process called citrullination.This is important in fetal development, is part of the normal immune process, as well as the control of gene expression, but is also significant in autoimmune diseases.
+Arginine residues in proteins can be deiminated by PAD enzymes to form citrulline, in a post-translational modification process called citrullination.
+This is important in fetal development, is part of the normal immune process, as well as the control of gene expression, but is also significant in autoimmune diseases.
 Another post-translational modification of arginine involves methylation by protein methyltransferases.